ipfs/specs/http-gateways/PATH_GATEWAY.md

 immediately.

-If data is not cached locally, and the response requires an expensive remote fetch, a 412 Precondition Failed HTTP status code should be returned by the gateway without any payload or specific HTTP headers.
+If data is not cached locally, and the response requires an expensive remote fetch, a [`412 Precondition Failed`](#412-precondition-failed) HTTP status code should be returned by the gateway without any payload or specific HTTP headers.

-The code 412 is used instead of 504 because only-if-cached is handled by the gateway itself, moving the error to client error range and avoiding confusing server errors in places like the browser console.

 <!-- TODO: https://github.com/ipfs/go-ipfs/issues/8783 -->